Please note …

 <- Sometimes we cooked up freshly-baked jacket potatoes; on a cold day they’re particularly yummy!

-The weekly Methodist Chaplaincy drop-in is on a Tuesday (10.30 approx -2 pm) at The Meeting House, everyone is welcome to attend.
+The weekly Methodist Chaplaincy drop-ins are on Tuesday (Rev Dan) and Thursday mornings (Sue) at The Meeting House, everyone is welcome to attend.
 Other Chaplains are there at other times and on other days – any of the Chaplains can be available at other times by request.

 Some of us also meet weekly on a Thursday morning at 11 am for Theology Cafe where there’s a discussion on a theme set from the previous meeting, usually around faith or ethics.

-Additionally a Chaplain/F&S Adviser goes to the Moulsecoomb Forest Garden & Wildlife project once a month, usually on the 4th Tuesday between 10 and 12 noon.
+Additionally a F&S representative goes to the Moulsecoomb Forest Garden & Wildlife project once a month, usually on the 1st Tuesday between 10 and 12 noon.
 It’s situated behind Moulsecoomb station.
 Gardening is taught with an open-to-all ethos and is an excellent place to immerse in nature and for mindfulness practice.
 For more information see the website or contact us.

 If you want to be included in anything the Chaplaincy/F&S team is offering, look out for us at the drop-ins above and/or contact us if we can be of help with anything.